 et me ask you a question.
 What’s better than one of something?

-So the answer should be easy when you’re presented with this choice:
+So imagine my quizzical face when first presented with this choice:

-Crystal.
-OK, lets just go ahead and click the save button and admire our sorting work on the actual page ... and …
+OK, lets just go ahead and click the save button and admire our "Chosen" options on the actual page ... and …

-Perfect!
-Can’t think of a single better way for that to look.
+I couldnt think think of a single better way for that first UI to look, but this second way is clearly IT.
 We’ll pick a spot in the Louvre for it later.

-Alright, last up, let’s build a quick formula field to calculate a Health Score for the meal:
+Alright, last up, another minor ask.
+Let’s build a quick formula field to calculate a Health Score for the meal.
+Easy enough:

 “Tell me more” perfectly captures how we feel in this moment: